howerj/bit-serial/readme.md

 * You have spare memory for the program and storage.
 * You need a programmable CPU that supports a reasonable instruction set.
 * *Execution speed is not a concern*.

+There were two use cases that the author had in mind when setting out to build this system:

+* As a CPU driving a low-baud UART
+* As a controller for a VT100 terminal emulator that would control cursor position and parse escape codes, setting colors and attributes in a hardware based text-terminal (this was to replace an existing VHDL only system that had spare capacity in the FPGAs dual-port block RAMs used to store the Font and text).

+# Tool-chain

+The tool-chain consists of a cross compiler written in Forth, it itself implements a virtual machine on top of which a Forth interpreter is written.
+The accumulator machine lacks call/returns, and a stack, so these have to be implemented.
+The meta-compiler (a Forth specific term for what is a more widely known as a cross-compiler) is available in [bit.fth][].

+As the instruction set is anemic and CPU features lacking it is best to target the virtual machine and program in Forth than it is to program in assembly.

+Despite the inherently slow speed of the design and the further slow down executing code on top of a virtual machine the interpreter is plenty fast enough for interactive use, slowing down noticeably when division has to be performed.

 # CPU Specification